-Imagine an entirely new kind of instruction and support system for beginning and struggling readers.
-Rather than having to remember and apply abstractly ambiguous instructions, learners simply touch any word they stutter on and immediately receive decoding, pronunciation, and recognition support.
+Introducing the ONLINE LEARNING SUPPORT NET – OLSN (pronounced Olsen) for short – a new kind of support system for online learning.
+Rather than having to remember and apply confusing decoding instructions, learners only need to remember to touch or click on any unfamiliar word they encounter.
+As soon as they do, they immediately receive whatever decoding, pronunciation, recognition guidance and support they need to read the word.
 For words they recognize, but don’t understand, a second touch provides instant access to the word’s definitions, synonyms, roots, translations and, soon, all other relevant references.

-The Pop-Up remains available within the Reference Panel enabling learners to use the same process to recognize or understand any word they encounter in the reference content.
+OLSN remains functioning within the contents displayed within the Reference Panel enabling learners to use the same process to recognize or understand any word they encounter in the reference content.

 The instructions are this simple: